 - a.
-Prepare the annual report as soon as practical, but no later than 180 days after the end of the charter school's fiscal year. - b.
-Prepare audited financial statements according to Generally Accepted Accounting Principles (GAAP) (or in accordance with fund accounting rules in states where such accounting is required) and deliver them by the earlier of any state-required date or 150-180 days after the end of the charter school's fiscal year. - c.
-Management should prepare a narrative commentary of the charter school's fiscal performance including a discussion of material variances in actual-to-budgeted and actual-to-prior-year results, and other significant financial matters.
-Changes in federal, state, and/or local funding from the prior year should be described.
+Prepare the annual report as soon as practical, but no later than 180 days after the end of the school's fiscal year. - b.
+Prepare audited financial statements according to Generally Accepted Accounting Principles (GAAP) (or in accordance with fund accounting rules in states where such accounting is required) and deliver them by the earlier of any state-required date or 150-180 days after the end of the school's fiscal year. - c.
+Management should prepare a narrative commentary of the school's fiscal performance including a discussion of material variations in actual-to-budgeted and actual-to-prior-year results, and other significant financial matters.
+Changes in federal, state, and/or local funding from the prior year should be described. - d.
+Prepare an officer's certificate (or other form of certification) that states that, as of the fiscal year end and as of the date of the certificate, no events of default have occurred and are continuing under the bond documents (which includes the indenture, loan agreement, lease agreement, mortgage/deed of trust, tax agreement, etc.).
+The certificate should address the school's and/or borrower's compliance with all financial covenants and applicable insurance requirements, and should comply with the following:

-- d.
-Prepare an officer's certificate (or other form of certification) that states that, as of the fiscal year end, and as of the date of the certificate, no events of default have occurred and are continuing under the bond documents (which includes the indenture, loan agreement, lease agreement, mortgage/deed of trust, tax agreement, etc.).
-The certificate should address the charter school's and/or borrower's compliance with all financial covenants and applicable insurance requirements, and should comply with the following: - Such a certificate should show computations of the data used in the required calculations under covenants in the bond documents, including DSCR, cash/liquidity (days of cash on hand or fund balance as a percentage of revenues/expenses), fixed charge coverage ratio, and leverage (such as cash-to-debt), as applicable. - The certificate should use calculations prepared by either the charter school's outside auditors or an appropriate school fiscal officer (treasurer, chief financial officer, etc.). - e.
-Evidence should be included in the annual report of compliance with insurance requirements in the bond documents.
-Alternatively, such evidence may be sent to the trustee provided copies will be made available to bondholders upon request. - f.
+- Such a certificate should show computations of the data used in the required calculations under covenants in the bond documents, including DSCR, cash/liquidity (days of cash on hand or fund balance as a percentage of revenues/expenses), fixed charge coverage ratio, and leverage (such as cash-to-debt), as applicable. - The certificate should use calculations prepared by either the school's outside auditors or an appropriate school fiscal officer (treasurer, chief financial officer, etc.). - Evidence should be attached of compliance with insurance requirements in the bond documents.
+Alternatively, such evidence may be sent to the trustee provided copies will be made available to bondholders upon request. - e.
 To the extent the original OS contained any enrollment, debt service coverage, and/or cash flow projections, particularly for borrowers who must grow enrollment in order to reach those numbers, provide investors with a summary of how the key assumptions-such as but not limited to enrollment and/or average daily attendance and local, state, and federal revenues (as well as expenditures) on an assumed per pupil basis, for example-have changed from those used in the original projections.
 Note: This is not a request for the borrower to prepare new, forward-looking projections or to provide any such update beyond the original time period in the OS.
-A summary of the key assumptions is sufficient. - g.
+A summary of the key assumptions is sufficient. - f.
 Provide a discussion of the school's use of any short-term debt (such as cash flow financing, state aid notes, or bank lines) for the prior fiscal year, with a summary of key terms.
-Key terms include amount, provider's name, rate, maturity, and security including covenants.
-Very few of these details would typically be described in the school's audit.
-Also provide a summary (as of the date of the annual report) of what short-term financing options the school has in place for the current fiscal year, if any.). - h.
-Discuss the amount, current status, and assumed terms of all new long-term debt (including bank loans, credit lines, qualified school construction bonds, tax credits, substantial capital leases, any loan renewals and/or refinancings, etc.) either actually incurred, or contemplated within the next 12-24 months on which the charter school's governing board has taken at least preliminary official actions, if applicable. - i.
-Discuss new (or anticipated) operating leases and capital spending plans on which the school's governing board has taken at least preliminary official actions, if applicable.
+Also provide a summary (as of the date of the annual report) of what short-term financing options the school has in place for the current fiscal year, if any.
+Key terms include amount, provider's name, rate, maturity, and security. - g.
+Discuss the amount, current status, and assumed terms of all new long-term debt (including bank loans, credit lines, qualified school construction bonds, tax credits, substantial capital leases, any loan renewals and/or refinancings, etc.) contemplated within the next 12-24 months, on which the school's governing board has taken at least preliminary official actions, if applicable. - h.
+Discuss new or anticipated operating leases and capital spending plans on which the school's governing board has taken at least preliminary official actions, if applicable.

-2) Enrollment, Competition, and Academics
+2. Enrollment, Competition, and Academics